adam-p/yesterday-i-learned/biology.md

+1. Removing mosquitoes from the planet will not cause major issues, [Nature said](https://www.nature.com/news/2010/100721/full/466432a.html).
+Mosquitoes are too small and useless to be a significant part of other animal diets.
+Those whose diets do consist primarily of mosquitoes will eventually adapt.
+1. [Atherosclerosis](https://en.wikipedia.org/wiki/Atherosclerosis) ("blood clot disease") is caused by monocytes (a type of white blood cell) sticking to the blood vessel lining, eating the LDL and becoming foam cells.
+Foam cells eventually die and further propagate the inflammatory process.
 1. You have a ~0.3% chance of [getting cancer](http://www.wcrf.org/int/cancer-facts-figures/data-cancer-frequency-country).
 1. [Plan B does not work well on overweight women](http://ec.princeton.edu/questions/ecobesity.html) (BMI >= 30).
 1. The same bacterium (*H. Pylori*) that causes stomach ulcers also causes [stomach cancer](https://en.wikipedia.org/wiki/Gastric_cancer).
 This bacterium is present in half of us.